FACT-Finder-Web-Components/magento2-module/README.md

 ![Example Suggest Result](docs/assets/example-suggest-cms.png "Example suggest result with cms")

+### Console Command
+If You are developer and want to test feed is generated correctly or You do not want to executing magento cron You can use console command which is implementation of Command of Symfony Console Component, builtin in Magento2.
+Command name: `factfinder:export:products`.
+You can add execution of this command to Your crontab file.
+You can customize execution be configuring following options (which all are optional)
+- store - define a store, which the product data will be taken from
+- skip-ftp-upload - skips the ftp upload
+- skip-push-import - skips triggering import
 ## Web Component Integration

 You can activate and deactivate any web components from the configurations page in the Magento 2 backend.